usubalang/usuba/_posts/2020-03-16-interleaving.md

 Interleaving is more beneficial on ciphers with low instructions per cycle (IPC).
 In all cases, the reason for the low IPC is data hazards.
-The 2-interleaved implementations reduce the impact of those data hazards, and bring the IPC up while increasing the performances.
+The 2-interleaved implementations reduce the impact of those data hazards, and bring the IPC up while increasing performance.
 We will examine each case one by one in the next section.

 ### Factor and grain

-We now know that interleaving can indeed increase performances of ciphers containing a lot of data dependencies.
+We now know that interleaving can indeed increase performances of ciphers suffering from tight dependencies.
 In order to optimize this interleaving, we parametrized Usubac's algorithms by both a factor and a grain.
 The factor corresponds to how many implementations are interleaved, while the grain describes the granularity at which